-The board of directors believes that it is very important to have available for issuance a number of authorized shares of common stock that will be adequate to provide for future issuance of currently reserved shares, as described above, and our future corporate needs.
+The board of directors believes that it is very important to have available for issuance a number of authorized shares of common stock that will be adequate to provide for our future corporate needs.
+The board believes that the shares remaining available for issuance as of October 25, 2001 will not be sufficient to meet our needs for the foreseeable future.

 The additional authorized shares would be available for issuance from time to time in the discretion of the board of directors, without further shareholder action except as may be required for a particular transaction by law or the policies of the Nasdaq National Market.
 The shares would be issuable for any proper corporate purpose, including future acquisitions, equity or convertible debt financings, stock splits, or issuances under stock plans.
-We do not currently have any plans, understandings or agreements for the issuance or use of the proposed additional shares, except as described above.
+We do not currently have any plans, understandings or agreements for the issuance or use of the proposed additional shares.
 The board of directors believes that the additional shares will provide us with needed flexibility to issue shares in the future without the potential expense or delay incident to obtaining the approval of our stockholders by means of a special meeting to approve the specific issuance.